-Pineapple Cherry Fluff is a creamy concoction loaded with sweet cherries and pineapple with a bunch of mini marshmallows thrown into fluffy whipped cream.
+Cherry Fluff is an easy 5-ingredient salad recipe that combines sweet cherries with pineapple, a bunch of mini marshmallows, and fluffy whipped cream.

 This delicious recipe was updated on 4/18/19 to improve reader experience.

 Cherry Fluff is a family favorite.
-It’s a quick cherry fluff salad recipe that can be thrown together in a jiffy.
-It’s simple enough to make for any occasion but pretty enough to dress up for a special occasion.
+It’s a quick cherry fluff recipe that takes 5 minutes and only 5 ingredients!
+It’s simple enough to make ahead and perfect for any occasion.

 Who doesn’t like a recipe that makes a great salad but is as sweet and creamy as a dessert?
-Even though this Pineapple Cherry Fluff version is our family favorite here are a few variations that you can do to make it your families favorite.
+Even though this Cherry Fluff salad recipe version is our family favorite here are a few variations that you can do to make it your family’s favorite.

 - Chopped nuts of any variety